Can you fathom the idea that simply by shifting your thoughts, you hold the power to change your life and breathe life into your wildest dreams?

-Just prime your subconscious mind with positive phrases and uplifting quotes.
-People feel that the words themselves have power, hence quotes are powerful primers.
+Prime your subconscious mind with the sweet symphony of positive phrases and uplifting quotes.
+People believe in the power of words and quotes.
+Oh, they’re like dynamite primers.

-To get you started, here is a classic one from the “Father of American psychology,” William James:
+To get you started, here is a classic quote from the “Father of American psychology,” William James:

 “The greatest discovery of my generation is that human beings can alter their lives by altering their attitudes of mind.”